InnovadexLLC/recurly-sdk-java/README.md

     // apiKey:           API Credentials (Recurly private API key)
     // recurlyServerURL: Recurly custom API url.
 (Site Settings under company name).

-Optionally, you can also implement a *Notifier* interface for publishing errors.
+Optionally, you can also implement a *Notifier* interface for publishing errors recieved by the library.

 Updated example with NotifierImpl class: